 What Is a Trustee in Bankruptcy?

-In practically every individual consumer bankruptcy case, regardless of whether it falls under Chapter 7 bankruptcy or Chapter 13 bankruptcy, there will be a trustee.
+In every consumer bankruptcy case, regardless of whether it falls under Chapter 7 bankruptcy or Chapter 13 bankruptcy, there will be a trustee.
 The U.S. trustee program states bankruptcy trustees have various obligations and powers, depending on the case.

 The Bankruptcy Estate and Bankruptcy Trustee

-In order to understand what a trustee is and what they do, it is best to first get a clear understanding of the concept known as the "bankruptcy estate."
-Under bankruptcy law, at the time someone files for bankruptcy, a bankruptcy estate is created which is composed of the debtor's property.
-The bankruptcy estate is its own distinct legal entity separate from the bankruptcy debtor.
+To understand a trustee's role, you must first know a concept known as the bankruptcy estate.
+Under bankruptcy law, a bankruptcy filing creates a bankruptcy estate composed of the debtor's property.
+The bankruptcy estate is a separate legal entity from the bankruptcy debtor.

 What Does a Bankruptcy Trustee Do?

-A bankruptcy trustee's duties vary depending on the type of case, as well as the circumstances of a particular debtor and their creditors.
-In short, a bankruptcy trustee will not be doing the same things in every case, but below are some of the basic duties they have, depending on the type of bankruptcy that is filed.
+A bankruptcy trustee's duties vary depending on the type of case and the circumstances of a particular debtor and their creditors.
+In short, a bankruptcy trustee does different things in every case.

 The Trustee in Chapter 7 Bankruptcy Cases

-The duties and powers of trustees in both chapters (Chapter 7 and Chapter 13) are similar in some ways, and many of the distinctions come down to the difference between each type of bankruptcy.
+The duties and powers of trustees in Chapter 7 and Chapter 13 are similar in some ways.
+Many distinctions come down to the difference between each type of bankruptcy.
 Here are some of the primary duties and powers of a trustee in a Chapter 7 liquidation bankruptcy case:

-- Rounding up all of a debtor's property
+- Round up all of a debtor's property

-- Objecting to a bankruptcy discharge where grounds exist
+- Object to a bankruptcy discharge where grounds exist

 The Trustee in Chapter 13 Bankruptcy

-Unlike the gathering and sale of property that is involved in Chapter 7 liquidation bankruptcy, debtors in Chapter 13 reorganization bankruptcy keep possession of their property during the course of the bankruptcy.
-A trustee's main duties in these cases deal primarily with handling payments as well as:
+Unlike the gathering and sale of property involved in Chapter 7 liquidation bankruptcy, debtors in Chapter 13 reorganization bankruptcy keep their property during the bankruptcy.
+A trustee's main duties in these cases deal with handling payments as well as:

 - Reviewing the debtor's proposed payment plan

 - Receiving/collecting payments from the debtor according to the established repayment plan